lanl/vpic-kokkos/docs/source/tracers.rst

 Tracer Particles
 ================

-VPIC include tracer particle capabilities to improve simulation analysis.
+VPIC includes tracer particle capabilities to improve simulation analysis.
 Tracers are a subset of the simulations particles that can be used to analyze simulation behavior without paying the cost of writing all particles to disk.
 In VPIC, tracers are separate species of particles where each particle is marked with a unique tracer ID.

 We can track the following quantities for each tracer particle.